 An industrial user discharging or proposing to discharge sewage into the District's sewerage facilities shall be required to file discharge reports periodically or at anytime requested by the District.
-Industrial users subject to Federal categorical pretreatment standards, shall submit to the District by June 30 and December 31, unless required more frequently by the standard or by the District, a report indicating the nature and concentration of pollutants in the discharge which are limited by such categorical pretreatment standards.
-Reports generated by OCSD may serve to meet this requirement.
+Industrial users subject to Federal categorical pretreatment standards, shall submit to the District by June 30 and December 31, unless required more frequently by the standard or by the District, a report indicating the nature and concentration of pollutants in the discharge which are limited by such categorical pretreatment.
 In addition, this report shall include a record of flows as required by the District.
 The District may agree to alter the months during which the reports are to be submitted based on an industrial user's high or low flow rates, holidays, budgets, etc.